 Nodding, Danny pointed at the forest floor.
 "There's a lot of grass in this area so there should be enough water for everyone to get a good mouthful."
 At his classmates incredulous looks, he added, "All you need to do is run around a bit and make sure the cloth on you feet starts to feel heavy and wet."

 Gasps of happiness rang through the brisk morning air as the teenagers began rubbing their legs against the tall grass.
 The sight was quite comical to the humans watching across the globe.
-Colorful blobs bounced around the camera in a desperate dance.
 Soon the teens began squeezing large drops into their mouths.
 It was heaven.

 A deep voice broke the cheerful atmosphere.
 "Hey, uh, Fenton?"